Skip to main content

 These three novels are the most frequently recommended when Firefly fans go looking for something to read.

-Each one brings a different flavor, but all three understand what it means to put a scrappy crew in a dangerous universe and let relationships build under pressure.
+Each one brings a different flavor.
+But all three understand what it means to put a scrappy crew in a dangerous universe and let relationships build under pressure.

 Polaris Rising by Jessie Mihalik (2019)